-Contrary to popular belief, you can’t keep a medical bill out of collections just by making small payments.
+- Contrary to popular belief, you may not always be able to keep a medical bill out of collections just by making small payments.

-Consumers have reported to us that their accounts have been turned over to collections when they were just one day late with a payment on a payment arrangement.
+- Consumers have reported to us that their medical debts have been turned over to collections when they were just one day late with a payment on a payment arrangement.

-Collection agencies are not required to give you an opportunity to dispute or pay a medical collection account before reporting it to credit reporting agencies.
-You do have the right to dispute mistakes on your credit report, but as a general rule, if the collection agency says the item is correct it will continue to be reported.
+- Collection agencies are not required to give you an opportunity to dispute or pay a medical collection account before reporting it to credit reporting agencies.
+You do have the right to dispute mistakes on your credit report, but if the collection agency says the item is correct it will likely continue to be reported.

 - Credit reporting agencies will not report medical collections that are less than 180 days old (from the date of service).
 This should give you time to try to work out a payment plan or deal with your insurance company.